 - Starting to fall asleep (see section below for more details)

 In the early weeks, some newborns are sleepy and need help staying awake to eat.
-If he’s younger than a month and hasn’t eaten in a few hours, try keeping him awake long enough to eat by:
+If your baby is younger than a month and hasn’t eaten in a few hours, try keeping them awake long enough to eat by:

-- Wiping his forehead or feet with a damp cloth
+- Wiping their forehead or feet with a damp cloth

-Once your doctor has said your baby is gaining weight well, it’s OK to let your baby fall asleep before he has finished eating.
-It’s probably a sign he’s full.
-Just follow his lead on when to feed.
+Once your doctor has said your baby is gaining weight well, it’s OK to let your baby fall asleep before they finish eating.
+It’s probably a sign they're full.
+Just follow their lead on when to feed.